spacesuitdiver/cr-10-cura-profiles/README.md

 # CR-10 Cura Profiles

-This repository contains quality and material profiles for `CURA 2.7`, they *should* also work with `CURA 2.6`.
+This repository contains quality and material profiles specific to the Creality CR-10 printer for `CURA 2.7`, they *should* also work with `CURA 2.6`.

 ## 🛠 Installation